brononius/fishassistant/README.md

 I put all my scripts in the folder /diy/.
 If you change this, all scripts need to be updated accordingly.

+To run all scripts below, I'm using just 1 script where you define the timing, the kind of sensors you have, the LED status...

+- Script: valueAll.py

 ### Temperature